 Previously, Mr. Zelin was a research associate for Dr. Jytte Klausen’s, the Lawrence A. Wien Professor of International Cooperation in the Department of Politics at Brandeis University, Western Jihadism Project.
 In this position, he was responsible for the following: (1) identifying, collecting, archiving, and analyzing primary source documents including in Arabic by Western jihadis; (2) creating a plot list library that sources all plots against the West by jihadis since the mid-1990s and important individuals who played a role in them; and (3) writing research articles and reports on Western jihadi networks.

 Mr. Zelin received his M.A. in Islamic and Middle Eastern Studies at Brandeis University in May 2010.
 His master’s thesis was on the intellectual origins of al-Qaeda’s ideology that attempted to provide a more interdisciplinary approach to understanding the phenomenon in the broad sweep of Islamic intellectual history, which drew upon sources from classical Islamic studies, Qur’anic studies and its sciences as well as analyzing the works of the thinkers’ primary sources.
-The previous three summers he has studied Arabic in Egypt at the American University in Cairo, in Morocco at the Arabic Language Institute in Fez, and at Middlebury College’s Sunderland Language Center.
+In the three summers of 2009-2011 he studied Arabic in Egypt at the American University in Cairo, in Morocco at the Arabic Language Institute in Fez, and at Middlebury College’s Sunderland Language Center.

 E-mail: azelin [at] jihadology [dot] net